Fredesti/Proj1_ML_FS_VF/README.md

 Files:

+Filename: Git_Proj1_Ridge
+Description: Includes Implementation and fitting of polynomials to Franke function with Ridge method

 Filename: Git_Proj1_Lasso
 Description: Includes Implementation and fitting of polynomials to Franke function with Lasso method

-Filename: Git_Proj1_Ridge
+Filename: Git_Proj1_Ridge_terrain
-Description: Includes Implementation and fitting of polynomials to Franke function with Ridge method
+Description: Includes Implementation and fitting of polynomials to terrain data with Ridge method